Bloating… argh… it’s uncomfortable AND annoying

-It can make you feel like you have nothing in your wardrobe to wear and all you want to do is stay in, put your PJs on and lie on your sofa
+It can make you feel like you have nothing in your wardrobe that fits and all you want to do is stay in and lie on your sofa in your PJs.

 Bloating is a common symptom of perimenopause and one that I hear about a lot.

 Bloating is often described as a tightness or a feeling of fullness and abdominal distention.
 It can sometimes be accompanied by pain